Care + Maintenance

 You can either hand wash or machine wash your cloths.
 Please ensure you use a light detergent.
 For best results, only wash microfibre cloths with other microfibre products.
 This will prevent the microfibres collecting lint from fabrics such as cotton or wool.
 Always separate and wash your cloths based on the use to prevent cross contamination.

-Do not use any bleach, fabric softener or detergents containing fabric softener.
+IMPORTANT: Do not use any bleach, fabric softener or detergents containing fabric softener.